-Expenses which apply to more than one functional category have been allocated among program, general and administrative, and fundraising based on the time spent on these functions by specific employees as estimated by management.
+Functional allocation of expenses - Expenses that apply to more than one functional category have been allocated among program, general and administrative, and fundraising based on the time spent on these functions by specific employees as estimated by management.
 Indirect expenses such as facilities costs are allocated based on square footage used by functional categories.
-Other indirect expenses, such as information technology and general office supplies are allocated based on time spent by staff in the various functional categories.
+Other indirect expenses, such as information technology and general office supplies, are allocated based on time spent by staff in the various functional categories.
 Certain marketing material costs are allocated based on the percentage of the publication devoted to each functional area.
 All other costs are charged directly to the appropriate functional category.